tl-ecosystem/tleng/README.md

 ## WARNING

-The game engine is still in the early stages, so please note that for every new push it is no guranteed that the code will reliably work.
-Check the realeases before attampting to get the newest from cloning the project.
+The game engine is still in the early stages, so please note that for every new push it is no guranteed that the code will reliably work with previous or current projects.
+Check the realeases before attempting to get the newest from cloning the project.

 ## The contributor of the main branch is Theolaos (@Thooking007).